DarkerThanEver/proteinDrawing/README.md

 ![](proteinDrawing_files/figure-html/draw the experimental data-1.png)<!-- -->

-The object method *proteins* is for convenience, you can also get this tables by doing the table filtering and selection manually
+The object method *proteins* is for convenience, you can also get these tables by doing the table filtering and selection manually

 Table: Proteins experimental table